RobertApikyan/http_rest/README.md

       url: 'https://example.com/books?count='$10''))
 ```

-Here is how to create a converter that converts received bodyBytes to map object.
+Here is how to create a converter that converts received body bytes to map instance.

 ```dart
 import 'dart:convert';